Branches of the Cenél nEógain: Clann Domnaill

 The Clann Domnaill (Clan Donnell) originated in County Donegal however moved eastwards into what is now County Tyrone.
 The clan is reputedly descend from Domnaill mac Áed, son of Áed Findliath and Gormlaith Rapach, daughter of Muiredach mac Echdach, King of Ulster.

 Clann Birnn

-The Clann Birnn is descended from Bern mac Ruadrí mac Murchad mac Máel Dúin mac Áeda Alláin.
+The Clann Birnn (kindred of Birn) is descended from Bern mac Ruadrí mac Murchad mac Máel Dúin mac Áeda Alláin.
 This clan resided in Muintir Birn (in barony of Dungannon) and Tellach Ainbhith (in barony of Strabane) both in modern-day County Tyrone.

 Cenél Feargusa

 The Cenél Feargusa (kindred of Fergus) are descended from Fergus, the son of Owen, who was the son Niall of the Nine Hostages.
 It is sometimes also known as the Cenél Coelbad as the descended septs are through his son Coelbad.
 The clan originally resided in Inishowen, County Donegal before battling their way towards Tullyhogue, County Tyrone where they became masters of Tyrone and the vanguard of the O'Neills.
 They advanced into Tyrone after the Cenél mBinnigh had already led the way.